 There should be an option in RequestReceiver and support in RequestSender for acknowledgements of requests (instead of the RequestSender owner informing RequestSender when a given sequence ID is complete).
 This would help make the Request protocol have the same reliability as the Routing Table protocol.

-#1 Updated by Eric Flumerfelt about 1 month ago
+#1 Updated by Eric Flumerfelt 3 months ago

 I started looking at this, and some associated changes to the Request messages, and realized that to fully implement this, RequestSender is going to have to know what ranks to expect acknowledgements from.
 There are several strategies for doing this, but I would like to make sure that the solution we implement will work for DUNE, where the sending ranks may come and go, and/or each request may have a different subset of senders.

 #5 Updated by Kurt Biery 3 months ago

 I have some questions about the RequestMessage Constructor (https://cdcvs.fnal.gov/redmine/projects/artdaq/repository/entry/artdaq/DAQrate/detail/RequestMessage.hh?rev=feature%2F22532_RequestAcknowledgements#L466)...

 The first thing that I noticed was that when I tried to compile the code on this branch, is that the compiler complained about unused variables "size" and "end" in the RequestMessage Constructor.
 I see that these variable are used in "assert" statements, and I'm guessing that the assert statements are compiled out in profile builds, so those variable end up not being used.A few questions:

 - If we add a TLOG statement when the size that is passed in is too small, is that enough?
 Should we return early?
 Throw an exception?

 - is the loop on lines 480-485 missing an increment of the "ptr" variable to point to the next packet?